-Dr. Costanza is the author or co-author of over 500 scientific papers and 23 books.
-His work has been cited in more than 11,000 scientific articles and he has been named as one of ISI’s Highly Cited Researchers since 2004.
-More than 200 interviews and reports on his work have appeared in various popular media and he has written over 75 articles for the popular press.
+Professor Costanza is the author or co-author of over 600 scientific articles and 28 books.
+His work has been cited more than 116,000 times in Google Scholar with an h-index of 129.
+More than 350 interviews and reports on his work have appeared in various popular media and he has written over 75 articles for the popular press.

 Fellow of the Royal Society of Arts (RSA), Fellow of the Academy of the Social Sciences in Australia (ASSA), Overseas Expert, Chinese Academy of Sciences (CAS), Web of Science Highly Cited Researcher